Code-Evans/SimpleTrafficLightClassification/README.md

 - **Stop** (Red light)
 - **Slow** (Yellow light)

-The model is lightweight and designed for straightforward implementation, suitable for beginners and those exploring computer vision concepts in machine learning.
+The model is lightweight and designed for straightforward implementation, suitable for absolute beginners and those exploring computer vision concepts in machine learning.

 ## Features
 - **Easy to understand:** Designed with simplicity in mind to make it accessible for learners.